prajitdas/EBXPrivacy/README.md

 Please make sure you are using the original Google Play Store application, and that the Google Play Store and Google Play services have internet access (mind your firewall).
 Make sure you are not using *Lucky Patcher*, *Freedom*, or similar applications.
-Also make sure you didn't restrict the Google Play Store, Google Play services, or Pro License Fetcher using XPrivacy.
+Also make sure you didn't restrict the Google Play Store, Google Play services, or Pro License Fetcher using EBXPrivacy.

 Start the Google Play Store and wait about a minute so it can synchronize with the Google servers.